-Currently, there is only one stimulus payment during the calendar year 2020.
 The taxpayer will reconcile their stimulus payment on their 2020 tax return.
 If they are due more, the additional will be included on the tax return as a refundable credit.

 The payment will go to the estate.

 If you need to file your 2019 taxes, you can still have a Tax Pro file your taxes in these unprecedented times.
 In some areas, stores remain open and we’re following local and national health guidance to stop the spread of Covid-19.
 We’re also booking by appointment only and clients should confirm the appointment time with the location before arrival.
 Walk-ins would be available only if there is no one already waiting in the location.
 We also have document drop-off and upload to MyJH to limit time in an office.
-Clients who want to or need to stay home can use Jackson Hewitt Tax Pro From Home to have a Tax Pro file their return without ever coming into an office.
+Clients who want to or need to stay home can use Jackson Hewitt Online Tax Pro to have a Tax Pro file their return without ever coming into an office.

 If you’d like to prepare your taxes on your own, you can use Jackson Hewitt Online.
-Simple filers – including those who only need to file to get their stimulus payment – can use Jackson Hewitt Online to prepare and efile their return for free.
+Simple filers – including those who only need to file to get their stimulus payment – can use Jackson Hewitt Online to prepare and e-file their return for free.